 The expected area under the density curve and above the maximum order statistic is:

-Consequently we have an interesting observation about the order statistics .
+Consequently here is an interesting observation about the order statistics .
 The order statistics divides the the area under the density curve and above the x-axis into areas.
 On average each of these area is .

 As a result, it makes sense to use order statistics as estimator of percentiles.
 For example, we can use as the percentile of the sample where .
 Then is an estimator of the population percentile where the area under the density curve and to the left of is .
 In the case that is not an integer, then we interpolate between two order statistics.
 For example, if , then we interpolate between and .